atomist/sdm-pack-pulumi/README.md

 [![npm version](https://img.shields.io/npm/v/@atomist/sdm-pack-pulumi.svg)](https://www.npmjs.com/package/@atomist/sdm-pack-pulumi)

-An extension pack for an [Atomist][atomist] software delivery machine (SDM) to integrate with [Pulumi][pulumi] to automation management of cloud infrastructure.
+An extension pack for an [Atomist][atomist] software delivery machine (SDM) to integrate with [Pulumi][pulumi] to automate creation and management of cloud infrastructure.

 Software delivery machines enable you to control your delivery process in code.
 Think of it as an API for your software delivery.
 See the